MipanZuu/MipanZuu/README.md

-### Hi there hopefully we can currently understand  togrether
+### Hi there hopefully we can currently understand  together

 <!--
 **MipanZuu/MipanZuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.